Baines Timeline

 If the card shows a "Ltd" mark after Baines, i.e. J.Baines Ltd, then the card must be no earlier than 1909 !
 The Ltd. suffix only appears on cards made between 1909 and 1925, the end date for production.
 It's often found on cards with Gold Medal backs.
 N.B. it ought to be noted that during these years cards were also made without the Ltd. suffix!
 Such cards, often Gold Medal cards, were produced by another branch of the Baines family.
 For more on this see further down this page.
 It's complex!
 Gold Medal-back cards were made as late as 1925 and as early as the first years of the 1900's, maybe even the last years of the 1890's.
 But cards with "Ltd" have to be 1909 or later., and their dates can be clarified by looking at the various addresses on those cards.
 For more, please read on...

-Also, during the 1880's, Baines' also issued advertising cards which did not bear an address, per se, which simply stated the maker as 'Baines Litho, Manningham'.
+During the 1880's, and until the early 1890's, Baines' also issued advertising cards which did not bear an address, per se, which simply stated the maker as 'Baines Litho, Manningham'.

 That's a quick guide to dates.
 For more in-depth detail, with illustrations, please see further down this page.